top of page

 • What do Agile Learning Facilitators do?

 Facilitators witness.
 Facilitators model.
 Facilitators reflect.
 Facilitators organize.
 Facilitators hold the space.
-Facilitators support students in clarifying their intentions, getting connected to the resources they need, reflecting on their decisions, engaging with the community, and sharing their learning.
+Facilitators support learners in clarifying their intentions, getting connected to the resources they need, reflecting on their decisions, engaging with the community, and sharing their learning.
 They work to keep the space safe, legal, and respectful.
-They collaborate with students to develop a powerfully positive culture.
+They collaborate with learners to develop a powerfully positive culture.
 Facilitators model clear communication, collaboration, and authenticity.

-• Do ALCs let kids do whatever they want?
+• Do you ALC’s kids do whatever they want?

 • How do students prioritize their learning interests and goals?

-In lots of ways!
-For younger students, this happens organically from the day-to-day or even moment-to-moment choices that they make about how to spend their day — who to play with, where to explore, what to play or create.
-As young people’s abilities to plan and think ahead develop, they prioritize activities that move them towards their goals, like most of us do when we want something.
-With community support, they reflect often on how they are choosing to spend their time.
-ALCs meet them with various tools, practices, and patterns to support their intentional pursuit of their learning goals.
-Some ALCs use kanban boards to track student projects or goals.
-Some organize offerings in multi-week sprints, to scaffold skill-building.
-Often, facilitators will support students in making their own schedules that reflect their interests and personal projects.
+For younger learners, this happens organically from the moment-to-moment choices that they make about how to spend their day — who to play with, where to explore, what to play or create.
+As learners' abilities to plan and think ahead develop, they prioritize activities that move them towards their goals, like most of us do when we want something.
+Facilitators will support learner’s in making their own schedules that reflect their interests and personal projects.
+The daily Morning Meeting is also a major tool in this community schedule making and sharing of project ideas, progress, or needs of support.

 • Why are kids of all ages together?